hearSmart/front-end-code-challenge/README.md

 # Front End Development Challenge

 ## Overview
-You'll be building a hearing screening app built!
+You'll be building a hearing screening web app!

 ## Design and behaviour
 In this repo there are 5 wav files for use in the app (100Hz, 250Hz, 440Hz, 1kHz, 10kHz).